thechi0707/VanessaNishi.github.io/projects/gom.md

 A group order manager(GOM) is a person who buys albums, photocards, or other merchandise in bulk and distributes them in smaller quantities to various joiners.
-This is usually done because buying in bulk is cheaper, it reduces individual shipping costs and a joiner may have a better chance of getting the member photocard they want if there'ss a larger pool of albums (the albums are opened and sorted based on who wants which member).
+This is usually done because buying in bulk is cheaper, it reduces individual shipping costs and a joiner may have a better chance of getting the member photocard they want if there's a larger pool of albums (the albums are opened and sorted based on who wants which member).

 The general process is:
   1) Gather interested joiners